 For up to date information on issues at stake and actions you may take to be involved, please refer to our national website for action alerts.
 You may sign up at this site and get alerts directly to your mailbox.

-In addition, the National League is fighting to stop voter suppression and renew the Voting Rights Act, among many other issues.
+The National League is fighting to stop voter suppression and renew the Voting Rights Act, among many other issues.
+Please join with us!

 Are You Ready to Vote?